jrmoller/TypeScript-with-DI/README.md

 ==================
 TypeScript modules become stateless and testable because of dependency injection.

-This architecture was presented to me by Rasmus - https://github.com/mindplay-dk - https://dev.to/mindplay
+This architecture was presented to me by Rasmus - https://github.com/mindplay-dk - https://dev.to/mindplay - I am responsible for some of the comments.

 ## Functional rather than OOP - without global state in modules
 The trick is to not just write a function - you write a factory for your function also.